YouTube and the #deathcult of “Independent” Media

 We need an honest conversation

+To make real change and challenge, we need much better functioning activism.
 The current generation of activism is crap – fragmented, self-referential, lost in identity wrangles, #NGO capture, and #fashionista online posturing.
-What can be learned:
+What can be learned to work to compost this mess.

 1. Affinity and Trust > Bureaucracy and Branding